codeforamerica/streetsearch/README.md

 [codeclimate]: https://codeclimate.com/github/codeforamerica/streetsearch

 We made this as a service for a fellowship project in Mesa, Arizona, to solve the problem of finding locations mentioned inside unstructured text ("Let's eat at Republic Empanada at **204 E 1st Ave**, ok?" or "The city's **Main Street** lightrail extension will be done in 2015.")
 Because it is based on US Government TIGER data, it might be easy to use for projects in other places.
-We've set up a few of them as examples at [streetsear.ch](http://streetsear.ch).

 # What it does: